tloen/tloen.github.io/_posts/2019-03-07-whats-Kikofri.md

 **Example:** Here comes the stepmother of all demo(n)sµ#[a][reflink]#µ.
 I really need to put µ;;emphasis;;µ on the next paragraph.

-µµ A paragraph like all others, but this one is mine and it is too long because I need to put enough letters in here to make sense of indenting it.
+µµ A paragraph like all others, but this one is mine.
+It is also a little too long because I need to put enough letters here to justify this indented poorly worded paragraph.
 {% endcapture %}

 {{ motherdemon | replace: 'µ#', '<sup>[' | replace: '#µ', ']</sup>'